jkimlab/PLR-GEN/README.md

    - `-l` or `-min_length` : minimum length cutoff of generated pseudo-long reads (PLRs) (default: 100)
    - `-q` or `-mapq` : cutoff of mapping quality (used in samtools) (default: 20)
    - `-c` or `-min_count` : cutoff of mapping depth for generating normal nodes and bubbles; after piling-up of read mapping, alignment column less than the cutoff value will be discarded (default: 1)
-   - `-d` or `-min_depth` : cutoff of mapping depth of bubbles for filtering bubble nodes; a bubble with less than the cutoff % of mapping depth will be converted to a normal node
+   - `-d` or `-min_depth` : cutoff of mapping depth of bubbles for filtering bubble nodes; a bubble with less than the cutoff % of mapping depth will be converted to a normal node (default: 1, range: 0-100)

 * Help page of PLR-GEN